|

 Completion

-STUDY DESIGN
+CASE STUDY DESIGN

-selects one phenomenon
+one phenomenon to

-to understand in depth
+understand in depth

-- Purposes:
+Purposes:

-- To
+To develop

-or model
+concept or model

-describe and
+To describe and

 analyze a